 Please include some information about yourself personally, not only personality/traits, but also hobbies and interests outside of statistics.

-While there is no required format for the essay, preferably the essay would include headings for the five areas above along with sections for other topics the candidate wishes to address.
+The essay is a critical component of your application.
+While there is no required format, please include headings for the five areas above, along with sections for other topics you wish to address.